 Proper Tone and Wording for Declining an Invitation

 Sometimes you can state your response in person, on the phone, or simply a check mark on an RSVP card.
 However, there may be times when you need to write a note.
-The tone of your letter should reflect your relationship with the person who invited you.
-If it is a close personal friend, it will be much less formal than one for a business acquaintance.

 Here are some examples of how you can decline in writing: